How Counseling Helps Kids And Teens With Depression

 It’s really cold outside and I hope that you are inside bundled up under a blanket!
 With cold weather often comes to the winter blues… DEPRESSION.

-Depression can be a very scary word to hear, especially if it comes from your TEEN.
-As a counselor that works with teens and runs teen therapy group, I want to share with you signs of depression.
-Hoping that parents can learn how to support their teen with depression.
+Depression can be a very scary word to hear, especially if it comes from your child.
+As a counselor that works with kids, tweens, and teens and who runs a teen therapy group, I want to share with you signs of depression.
+Hoping that parents can learn how to support their kids with depression.

-Below are symptoms associated to depression that your teen may be experiencing:
+Below are symptoms associated with depression that your teen may be experiencing:

 - Feelings of hopelessness

 - A low mood.
 Your teen may respond by saying “I feel blah or nothing”